dolphindb/release/1.20/README.md

     * Linux C++ API dynamic library added support for D_GLIBCXX_USE_CXX11_ABI=1. (**1.20.2**)

 * Java API
-    * Added 'Upload' return value deserialization processing, which does not affect the call of the interface. (**1.20.2**)
+    * Added the deserialization of the return value of 'Upload', which does not affect the call of the interface. (**1.20.2**)

 * C# API

-    * Added 'Upload' return value deserialization processing, which does not affect the call of the interface. (**1.20.2**)
+    * Added the deserialization of the return value of 'Upload', which does not affect the call of the interface. (**1.20.2**)

 * Node.js API